 The Purpose of the Wilderness Tabernacle: The Relational Component

-In part three we will take an interesting look at how the tabernacle was designed to also demonstrate the relational purposes and components of Gods plan for uniting with us using male and female forms as illustrative tools.
+This study will take a look at how the tabernacle was designed to demonstrate the relational purposes and components of God's plan for uniting with us, using male and female forms as illustrative tools.
 The tabernacle was about God dwelling with his people.
 This is not in conflict with the tabernacle being a reflection of Jesus Himself.
 Jesus is the person and "the way" that fulfilled every aspect of the necessities of being near God.
 The male-female aspect is an additional concept tool that enables us to more accurately understand the relational facet more clearly and deeply.

 A great example of this is provided in both the Old and New Testament.
 In I Corinthians Paul clearly tells us that Christ is the wisdom of God